 Ed Boks began his animal welfare career while serving as the Pastor of Grace Chapel of Phoenix and the principal and teacher at The Centers for Learning, a private school associated with Grace Chapel.
-From 1990 to 1995, Ed Boks worked concurrently with Maricopa County Animal Care & Control.
+For five years, Ed Boks worked concurrently with Maricopa County Animal Care & Control.

-Retiring from the ministry in ’95, Ed Boks focused on establishing and enforcing unique life-saving animal care, control and anti-animal cruelty policies and programs in 24 cities and towns and the unincorporated portions of Maricopa County (an area larger than 17 states).
+Retiring from the ministry, Ed focused on establishing and enforcing unique life-saving animal care, control and anti-animal cruelty policies and programs in 24 cities and towns and the unincorporated portions of Maricopa County (an area larger than 17 states).

 Ed Boks led the Department through its first Strategic Planning process; built a coalition of nearly 100 Arizona based animal welfare organizations; negotiated cost-recovery contracts with 20 cities (which more than doubled revenue and ended decades of deficit-based budgeting); established the nation’s first municipal no-kill Pet Adoption Center; founded Maricopa County Friends of Animal Care & Control as a fund raising auxiliary; helped obtain $6 million in grants; managed an $8 million operational budget, two 24/7 animal care centers, and 150 employees.